Hyunmin-jasper-Cho/YUVExtractor/README.md

-# YUV2PNG
+# YUVExtract
-YUV2PNG is one of the preprocessing processes of the [ Video super resolution](https://github.com/Hyunmin-jasper-Cho/YU-VSR) project,
+YUVExtract is one of the preprocessing processes of the [ Video super resolution](https://github.com/Hyunmin-jasper-Cho/YU-VSR) project,
-and it makes each .yuv sequence into .png format, which consists of y000.png, u000.png and v000.png.
+and it makes each .yuv sequence into .png/.tiff format, which consists of y000.png, u000.png and v000.png.

 ## Sample Result
 > About sample